Logeswaran123/BackgroundSwap/README.md

 Easily replace the background of a content image with a background image of user's choice.
 If user does not have a background image, BackgroundSwap includes a stable diffusion model that can generate a background based on the prompt provided by the user.
 BackgroundSwap also enables users to apply the style of the background image to the background of the content image.

 ## Description :scroll:
+BackgroundSwap changes the background or style of the content image with background image.
+Three stages are used to realize the output image depending on the modes of usage.
+Firstly, the user provided background is taken, if not provided, then background image is generated using user provided prompt with Stable Diffusion model.
+Secondly, mask is created for the content image's background using Mediapipe, Deeplabv3 or YOLOv8 model.
+Thirdly, depending on user provided argument, the style of background image is applied to background of content image using VGG19 network by guiding the stylized pixels.

 ![](https://github.com/Logeswaran123/BackgroundSwap/blob/main/images/flow%20diagram.png)